 - 2 TBS Organic Brown Sugar or Coconut Sugar

 - 1/4 Cup Melted Coconut Oil or Grass-fed Butter

 - Sliced Almonds, Whipped Cream or Whipped Coconut Cream for topping optional

 Crust made with melted coconut oil and 1 TBS Ground Coffee, no cacao powder.
 This was before baking.

-- 2 Pints of your favorite Ice Cream (dairy, cashew or coconut milk ice creams work well)
+- 2 Pints of your favorite Ice Cream (dairy or vegan both work well)

 Buzz everything together in a food processor and spread in a tart or pie pan.
 Bake for 15 minutes at 350 degrees, until edges are lightly browned.
 Let cool completely.
 Spread 2 pints of your favorite ice cream on top of crust, and freeze for at least an hour.